Free curves and fundamental groups: Existence of free curves

-\begin{proof} By repeatedly applying \cite[1.2 Theorem]{Flenner84} (in characteristic $0$) or \cite[0.1 Theorem]{Langer24} (in characteristic $p$) we see that a general complete intersection curve $C$ constructed by intersecting divisors linearly equivalent to a sufficiently positive multiple of $H$ will have the desired property. \end{proof}
+\begin{proof} In characteristic $0$, by repeatedly applying \cite[1.2 Theorem]{Flenner84} we see that a general complete intersection curve $C$ constructed by intersecting divisors linearly equivalent to a sufficiently positive multiple of $H$ will satisfy $\mu^{min}(s^{*}T_{X}) > 0$.
+Since we are in characteristic $0$ this implies ampleness of $s^{*}T_{X}$ by \cite[Theorem 2.4]{Hartshorne71}.